-4 Findings: The Expansion of Childcare Subsidies
+6 Findings: The Expansion of Childcare Subsidies

-We report in this section on the steady-state effects of our quantitative experiments.
-Our experiments are conducted under the assumption of a small-open economy, where the rate of return on capital and thus, the wage rate, are unchanged across steady states.
-Changes in the subsidy scheme are financed via a proportional flat-rate income tax, applied to all households.
-The regular income tax system, the the payroll tax and the additional capital income tax, do not change with respect to the benchmark economy.
+We report in this section the steady-state effects of our quantitative experiments.
+Our experiments are conducted under the assumption of a small-open economy, where the rate of return on capital, and thus the wage rate, are unchanged across steady states.
+Changes in the subsidy scheme are revenue neutral, and are financed via a proportional flat-rate income tax, applied to all households.
+The regular income tax system, the payroll tax, and the additional capital income tax do not change with respect to the benchmark economy.

-We conduct exercises via changes in eligibility into the subsidy scheme (i.e. changing \widehat{I}) and/or via variation in the subsidy rate (θ).
-Given the benchmark values of \widehat{I} and θ , 21% of mean household income and 75%, respectively, we consider eligibility levels of 50%, 100% and when all households with children are eligible (i.e. \widehat{I} arbitrarily large), and subsidy rates of 50%, 75% and 100%.
-Results are in Tables 13, 14 and 15.
+We conduct exercises via changes in eligibility into the subsidy scheme (i.e. changing $\widehat{I}$ ) and/or via variation in the subsidy rate (i.e. changing $\theta$ ).
+Given the benchmark values of $\widehat{I}$ , 21% of mean household income, and $\theta$ , 75%, we consider eligibility levels of 50% and 100% of mean household income and when all households with children are eligible (i.e. $\widehat{I}$ arbitrarily large), and subsidy rates of 50%, 75% and 100%.
+Results are in Tables 3, 4 and 5.

-Relaxing Eligibility Relaxing eligibility constrains has substantial consequences on certain aggregates.
-Under the benchmark subsidy rate (75%), increasing the threshold \hat{I} from the benchmark value (21%) to the case when all households are eligible, increases the participation rate of married females by 2.3%, 6.2% and 8.3%, respectively.
-These changes contribute to changes in aggregate work hours, that are negligible at a threshold of about onehalf mean household income, but become positive when the threshold equals mean household income, and amount to about 1% when all households are eligible.
-Changes in output across steady states are negative for low levels of the two lowest levels of eligibility, but become slightly positive when all households are eligible.19

-It is important to note that concomitant with the effects on female labor supply, the labor supply of males reacts negatively to the expansion of the subsidies.
+Relaxing Eligibility Relaxing eligibility constraints has substantial consequences on certain aggregates.
+Under the benchmark subsidy rate (75%), increasing the threshold $\hat{I}$ from the benchmark value (21% of mean household income) to 50% and 100% of mean household income and then to an arbitrarily large value so that all households are eligible increases the participation rate of married females by 2.3%, 6.2% and 8.3%, respectively.
+Concomitant with the effects on female labor supply, the labor supply of males reacts negatively to the expansion of the subsidies.
 For instance, when all households are eligible and the subsidy rate is at the benchmark value of 75%, hours worked by men drop by 1.2%.

-In understanding these findings is worth keeping in mind that, upon an expansion in the scope of childcare subsidies, (i) the long-run tax rate increases to pay for them, and (ii) married households reallocate labor from males to females.
+The effects on aggregate work hours are negligible at a threshold of about one-half mean household income, but become positive when the threshold equals mean household income, and amount to about 1% when all households are eligible.
+Changes in output across steady states are negative for low levels of the two lowest levels of eligibility, but become slightly positive when all households are eligible.
+In understanding these findings is worth keeping in mind that, upon an expansion in the scope of childcare subsidies, (i) the long-run tax rate increases to pay for them, (ii) married households reallocate labor from males to females, and (iii) females with children working prior to the expansion of subsidies choose to reduce their hours.
 In addition, in some households, labor supply and intertemporal asset choices adjust in order to have access to the subsidies (i.e. not to lose them).
-Given the relatively small magnitude of additional tax rates, (ii) appears of quantitative importance.
-Childcare subsidies act as a positive income effect on married males, which in turn leads to a reduction in their labor supply.
+Given the relatively small magnitude of additional tax rates, which amount 1.3% when all households are eligible, the second and third effects appear of quantitative importance.
+Childcare subsidies act as a positive income effect on married households and lead to lower hours per worker, both for males and females.
 This naturally explains why, despite the large changes in participation rates and hours of married females, total hours worked and output react much less, and even in negative ways.